stefan-niedermann/nextcloud-deck/PRIVACY.md

   Used for the preview of the camera in the attachments picker and to capture photos to attach them directly to a card

+- `android.permission.READ_MEDIA_IMAGES`, `android.permission.READ_EXTERNAL_STORAGE`

+  Used for the attachments picker

 - `android.permission.READ_CONTACTS`

   Used to display and choose contacts directly within the attachment picker without the need of opening an external app

+- `WRITE_EXTERNAL_STORAGE`

+  Used for caching selected local attachments to upload them

 - `android.permission.ACCESS_NETWORK_STATE`